datastaxdevs/workshop-streaming-game/README.md

 > Python API (`cd api`).
 For the former
 > you will have to `npm install` and for the latter (preferrably in a virtual environment
 > to keep things tidy and clean) you will have to install the required dependencies
 > e.g. with `pip install -r requirements.txt`.
+> (Mac users will also have to do a `brew install libpulsar` for the API to work.)
-The rest of this readme will draw your
+> The rest of this readme will draw your
 > attention to the occasional differences between the Gitpod and the local routes, but
 > we'll generally assume that if you work locally you know what you are doing.
 Good luck!